 A direct outcome of the annual Marist Youth gatherings in the creation of Marist Youth groups within each of our U.S. Marist schools.
 Students in these groups try to incorporate the Marist heritage and values in the many activities they promote in their schools.
 As a result, our students learn that being Marist is a way of life and that has given rise to our motto, “Marist Youth today; Marist always.”

-Marist Youth Leadership Team puts together several events throughout the school year to enrich the experience of spirituality among all members of our community.
+• Marist Youth Leadership Team puts together several events throughout the school year to enrich the experience of spirituality among all members of our community.
 Marist Youth Leaders (MYLs) are on hand to help kick-off the new school year at the New Student Orientation and the Back to School BBQ.
-This year, every new student received a free “We Are Marist” t-shirt along with other Marist items in their SJA swag bags.

-One of the primary events of the Marist Youth Leadership Team is the “We Are Marist Youth” Freshman Retreat.
-After being formed at the Marist Youth Leadership Camp in August, the MYLs are prepared to lead the 9th graders to explore what being Marist really means and looks like, through prayer, reflection, and dynamic activities and games.
+• One of the primary events of the Marist Youth Leadership Team is the “We Are Marist Youth” Freshman Retreat.
+After being formed at the Marist Youth Leadership Camp, the MYLs are prepared to lead the 9th graders to explore what being Marist really means and looks like, through prayer, reflection, and dynamic activities and games.

 For the Marist Day of Service, SJA students and faculty spend a Saturday serving the community at places like Good Neighbor Settlement House, Proyecto Juan Diego, Moody Clinic, Brownsville Animal Shelter, Tip-o-Texas Family Outreach, Spanish Meadows, Brownsville Wellness Coalition, and Brownsville Farmers’ Market, among many others.
 The event is organized by the MYLs as an exercise that recognizes we all have unique gifts and talents to share with the wider community.